serdave-eth/ferrariNFT-drm-encoding/README.md

 cenc_drm_content_protection_h265.py: encodes a video file in H.265 codec.
 Encodes up to 4k.
 Use this only for HLS.

 cenc_drm_content_protection_vp9.py: encodes a video file in VP9 codec.
 Encodes up to 4k.
-Use this for DASH and HLS.
+Use this only for DASH.

 demo.js: code for instantiating bitmovin player with correct stream file based on browser and other logic.